NathanaelGandhi/NathanaelGandhi.github.io/_posts/_publish_2021/2021-03-22-OneDrive-in-Ubuntu-20-04.md

 This tutorial is for those that are new to Ubuntu 20.04 and want a way to sync all or part of their Microsoft OneDrive.

 This tutorial is based on the abraunegg's docs outlined on git.
-If you are confident in setting up linux programs I highly recommended to follow the official documentation.
+If you are confident in setting up linux programs I highly recommend to follow the official documentation.

 Git: https://github.com/abraunegg/onedrive